Skip to content

 Whataboutism

-The so-called Whataboutism is an illogical Argumentation techniqueThis is a form of criticism in which one responds to a critical accusation of failure by pointing to a grievance in a completely different area.
-The aim is to belittle the better-placed questioner and their argument while avoiding an unpleasant answer.
+The so-called Whataboutism is an illogical Argumentation techniqueIt is a way of responding to a critical accusation about a failure with a reference to a grievance in a completely different area.
+It pursues the goal of belittling the better-positioned questioner and his or her argument while evading an unpleasant answer.

 Wind energy

 Wind energy is generated from wind turbines that are Generate electrical energy from natural wind power can.
-Wind energy is one of the most environmentally friendly technologies for generating electricity, as it makes use of the unlimited resource of wind.
+Wind energy is one of the most environmentally friendly technologies for generating electricity, as it uses the unlimited resource of wind.
 The electricity can be generated both on land (onshore) and at sea (offshore).

 Sustainability technical terms with Z